Kaftrio (Trikafta in the US) – Triple combination therapy

 The deal with NHS England included 'tag along rights' for the other devolved nations that paved the way for similar deals across the UK.
-It is great to see NHS England supporting their colleagues in the devolved administrations, and we are seeking more information and updates about negotiations and access in the Crown Dependencies of Jersey, Guernsey, and the Isle of Man.
+We are seeking more information and updates about negotiations and access in the Crown Dependencies of Jersey, Guernsey, and the Isle of Man.

 Now CF teams can prescribe Kaftrio, it will take time for teams to organise and roll-out the new drug.
 The Trust will work closely with the UK CF Medical Association to support roll-out and ensure everyone can start Kaftrio as fast as clinically possible.